jaztine-amador/testing/README.md

       - If the letter at the cell is still hidden, meaning it is still represented as the character "#", then it is replaced by the corresponding letter
       - If the cell is located at the main diagonal, meaning the letter located at it belongs to the main word, then it is replaced by the corresponding letter in upper case
       - Otherwise, it is replaced by the corresponding letter in lower case
-   - Otherwise, no changes is applied to the cell

 6. **Points Computation**
    - Calculates the points gained by the player given a valid guess
       - A guess will not gain a point if and only if it is already revealed in the puzzle grid through previous guesses
       - Based on the implementation of puzzle grid generation, a valid guess not gaining a point can only happen for the main word and the words intersecting it

 ## Testing